che-samples/kitchensink-example/README.md

 -----------

-jboss-as-kitchensink-jsp is a deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on JBoss AS 7 or JBoss Enterprise Application Platform 6.
-This project is setup to allow you to create a compliant Java EE 6 application using *JSP 2.0* *EL 2.0* *JSTL 1.2* *CDI 1.0*, *EJB 3.1*, *JPA 2.0* and Bean Validation 1.0.
+jboss-as-kitchensink-jsp is a deployable Maven 3 project to help you get your foot in the door developing with Jakarta EE 6 on JBoss AS 7 or JBoss Enterprise Application Platform 6.
+This project is setup to allow you to create a compliant Jakarta EE 6 application using *JSP 2.0* *EL 2.0* *JSTL 1.2* *CDI 1.0*, *EJB 3.1*, *JPA 2.0* and Bean Validation 1.0.

 This project rebuilds the presentation tier of the kitchensink quickstart app